php-amqplib/RabbitMqBundle/README.md

 $ ./app/console rabbitmq:setup-fabric
 ```

-When desired, you can configure your consumers and producers to asume the RabbitMQ fabric is already defined.
+When desired, you can configure your consumers and producers to assume the RabbitMQ fabric is already defined.
 To do this, add the following to your configuration:

 ```yaml
 producers: